bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 ## 6. End-to-End Workflow, Step by Step

-1. **Load the flight dataset.** The underlying data — individual flight records including airline, city, and status — is connected as the report's data source.
+1. **Load the flight dataset.** The underlying data with individual flight records including airline, city, and status is connected as the report's data source.
 2. **Build summary KPIs.** Total Flights, Delayed Flights, and Canceled Flights are calculated and displayed as headline figures.
 3. **Visualize by location.** A map shows flight volume across major cities.
 4. **Visualize by airline.** A bar chart ranks airlines by flight volume and/or delay rate.
 5. **Break down flight status.** On-time, delayed, and canceled flights are shown both as percentages and as a categorized comparison.
-6. **Refine the visuals.** Formatting is applied — sizing, color, borders, titles — to make the report clear and easy to read.
+6. **Refine the visuals.** Formatting is applied in sizing, color, borders, titles, is to make the report clear and easy to read.
 7. **Explore interactively.** Clicking a city or airline filters the entire report to that selection, letting the viewer explore performance at a more granular level.

 ## 7. Systems and Applications Involved

-- **Microsoft Power BI Desktop** — used to build, format, and interact with the report
+- **Microsoft Power BI Desktop** used to build, format, and interact with the report
 - An underlying **flight records dataset**, covering airline, departure city, and flight status (on-time, delayed, canceled)

 ## 8. Technologies Used